Arché is composed of five main zones:

 Hybrid Mode: A mixture of the two previous modes.
-The slider/ cursor behaves in Natural Mode below the hybrid threshold, and in Expression Mode above the hybrid threshold.
+The Bow Slider behaves in Natural Mode below the threshold, and in Expression Mode above the threshold.
+Hybrid threshold is explained below:

 This is only visible in Hybrid mode.
 It allows you to control Arché in Natural mode when the bow value is below the threshold, and in Expression Mode when the cursor goes above the threshold.
 You can move the threshold up and down by drag-and-dropping it.

 Selects the global timbre of the instrument.
 Those presets are based on different real instrument bodies with their specific impulse response

 Monophonic: enables Solo mode, which means that only one note can be played simultaneously.

 Duophonic: enables Duo mode, allowing two notes to be played at the same time.
 This technique is called "double strokes" in the world of string instruments.

 Gain: intensity of the vibrato that is applied to notes being played.

 Frequency: frequency rate of the vibrato.